farhiongit/hashlife/README.md

 It can handle almost infinite universe
 (up to 10^77^ x 10^77^, using a lightweight implementation of big integers coded on 256 bits, in `bitl.h` and `bitl.c`.)

+However, it makes use of template lists and sets.
+This makes the code an order of magniture slower than [the highly optimized golly](http://golly.sourceforge.net/).

+The code `hgolbi.c` is commented, and refers to excerpts from the Gosper's paper.

 This one is a tough one, so, hold on !

-The code `hgolbi.c` is commented, and refers to excerpts from the Gosper's paper.

-It makes use of template lists and sets, which files can be found [here](https://github.com/farhiongit/Ctemplates).

 # General scheme